10 Things You Can Take from Planes—And 6 Things You Can’t

 Leftover food and drinks

 Commercially packaged food or drink items you’re offered during the flight are fair game to bring along as your journey continues, according to Shylar Bredewold, owner of Odyssean Travel.
 These items can come in handy if you end up having a connecting flight that is delayed.
 “Just note that hot or frozen items may not be practical, fruit and other unpackaged goods can fail your customs clearance—eat that apple before you get off the plane,” says Bredewold.
 By the way, here’s what to know about bringing food on a plane.
+Also, get to know the history of airplane kitchens.

 Similar to pajamas, on first or business-class flights some passengers may receive an amenities bag with toiletry items as a gift, especially on longer flights.
 These bags are also OK to take home, according to Adler.
 As they come with travel-size toiletries, why leave them on the plane?